 Data integration introduces data from a new system and connects it to existing data models, with the paths created by an accurate data map.
 Any type of transfer of information from one model to another is referred to as data migration and can be set up to occur on a regular basis, automatically at preferred intervals (quarterly, monthly, etc.).

 Data Mapping Examples

 Examples of data mapping might include a path that is set up to feed the results of a web form or online retail shopping experience into a data warehouse.
 This process can bring together not just simple results like text and data, but also information from third-party systems that might be set up and categorized differently.

 An effective data map can also be used to prevent cyber-attacks and data breaches.
 This exercise can serve as a perfect opportunity for an organization to identify where their key data assets are stored, processed, and transmitted.
 Then the organization can determine its protection requirements based on the sensitivity, confidentiality, and availability of its data.

 A BI and analytics platform like Sisense can provide a complete solution to a company’s data preparation needs — without the need for separate data mapping.
 The architecture is designed to pull in data from all different sources, merge the data, and allow users to manually reconcile differences in the way this information is categorized and presented.
 With this tool, you can perform ELT (extract, load, and transform) functions and create relationships between data using a visual environment.

 Data mapping is one of the most powerful tools in the developer toolkit to help shape data into a presentable form.
 Once data has been adequately mapped, it’s easy to filter out exactly what you want to show.
 These insights can be plugged into visualizations, and inserted into presentations, reports, and company content.
-Data mapping creates conditions that make it possible.Watch a Demo Back to Glossary
+Data mapping creates conditions that make it possible.Start Free Trial Back to Glossary